iaceene/HENloader_Source/README.md

 ### **2. Prepare USB**

 1. Format USB to **FAT32** or **exFAT**.
-2. Place your payload file in the root and rename it to:
+2. Place your payload file in the root and rename it
+> more infos visit this repo [ps4jb payloads](https://github.com/sleirsgoevy/ps4jb-payloads).

 ```
 payload.bin